-ROME (Reuters) - Outgoing Prime Minister Mario Monti accused his media magnate rival Silvio Berlusconi of trying to buy votes with impossible promises on Sunday as Italy's election campaign entered its last phase.
+ROME, Feb 10 (Reuters) - Outgoing Prime Minister Mario Monti accused his media magnate rival Silvio Berlusconi of trying to buy votes with impossible promises on Sunday as Italy's election campaign entered its last phase.

-Although both center-left leader Pier Luigi Bersani and Monti have rejected suggestions of an unspoken deal, their attacks have concentrated heavily on 76-year-old former prime minister Berlusconi, whose strong campaigning has eaten into Bersani's once-huge opinion poll lead.
+Although both centre-left leader Pier Luigi Bersani and Monti have rejected suggestions of an unspoken deal, their attacks have concentrated heavily on 76-year-old former prime minister Berlusconi, whose strong campaigning has eaten into Bersani's once-huge opinion poll lead.

-Berlusconi "continues to make promises that try to buy the votes of Italians with money that belongs to Italians", Monti told a rally in Milan, pointing to the center-right leader's promises of sweeping tax cuts if he wins.
+Berlusconi "continues to make promises that try to buy the votes of Italians with money that belongs to Italians", Monti told a rally in Milan, pointing to the centre-right leader's promises of sweeping tax cuts if he wins.

 Berlusconi, who stepped down in 2011 as the financial crisis threatened to push Italy's huge public debt out of control, has hammered away with calls for lower taxes and an abolition of the hated IMU housing levy passed by Monti's technocrat government.